toolmantim/asset-pipeline-example/README.md

 ### Avoiding Sprockets directives in SASS

-As per [the note in the README for sass-rails](https://github.com/rails/sass-rails#readme)--the Gem that Rails loads from your Gemfile which adds SASS support to the asset pipeline--you should never use the Sprockets `require` directives in your CSS.
+As per [the note in the README for sass-rails](https://github.com/rails/sass-rails#readme)–the Gem that Rails loads from your Gemfile which adds SASS support to the asset pipeline–you should never use the Sprockets `require` directives in your CSS.

 SASS (when used through `sass-rails`) can do everything the Sprockets directives can with the bonus of playing well with `@import` and `@extend`.